GoZOo/Eventus/README.md

 ### 2.6 - About Update of the FFHB website

+* Evo implement new API of the FFHB Website
+* Evo opti on css
+* Add licence MIT
-* Fix second url display momentally
+* Fix momentary display of the second url

 ### 2.5 - Calendar Update